datalad/datalad-registry/README.md

     4. Launch the needed components of DataLad-Registry for testing:

-       `podman-compose -f docker-compose.testing.yml --env-file template.env.testing up -d`
+       `podman-compose -f docker-compose.testing.yml --env-file env.testing up -d`

 2. Test execution

-    1. Load environment variables from the `temaplte.env.testing` in a subshell and launch the tests within this subshell (Note: using a subshell avoids polluting the current shell with the environment variables from the `template.env.testing` file)
+    1. Load environment variables from the `env.testing` in a subshell and launch the tests within this subshell (Note: using a subshell avoids polluting the current shell with the environment variables from the `env.testing` file)

-       `(set -a && . ./template.env.testing && set +a && python -m pytest -s -v)`
+       `(set -a && . ./env.testing && set +a && python -m pytest -s -v)`

 3. Teardown